fukata/network-latest-posts/readme.txt

 * @post_ignore        : Post ID(s) to ignore (default null) comma separated values ex: 1 or 1,2,3 > ignore posts ID 1 or 1,2,3 (post ID 1 = Hello World)

 == Changelog ==

+= 3.5.3 =
+* Fixing line returns when using display_content parameter.
+Mixing nl2br and do_shortcode to do the job.

 = 3.5.2 =
 * Replacing nl2br by do_shortcode to fix an incompatibility issue with Vipers shortcodes.